phoenixframework/phoenix_ecto/README.md

 {:ok, _} = Application.ensure_all_started(:hound)
 ```

-Then add the following to your test case (or to your case template):
+Then add the following to your test case (or case template):

 ```elixir
 use Hound.Helpers